Shura didn't leave immediately.

 Forgotten.

-A place with knowledge… left unregulated.
+A place filled with knowledge, left unclaimed rather than restricted.

 No entry fee.
-No restriction.
+No visible rule.
+No enforcement.

 His hand paused on a worn binding.